php/doc-base/docs/local-web-setup.md

 $ ln -s ../../output/php-web en
 ```

 Symlinking can also be done on Windows.
-Just make sure you run `cmd` *as Administrator*.
+Just make sure you run `cmd` as an *Administrator*.

 ```
 $ cd \your\path\to\web-php\manual\